planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 2. Add up the die face results.
 3. Apply any bonuses or penalties.

+---

 ## Checks

 A ***Check*** is when you are “checking” to see if an action succeeds or fails by rolling a pool of dice.
 These are central to working with the METTLE engine, so just learning these lets you easily handle the rest of the system.
 A Check may also yield unexpected benefits or drawbacks, making it a useful prompt for interesting scenes.

 ### Success & Failure

 To make a Check, declare what your character is doing, then roll dice equal to the Attribute they are doing it with.
+For Attributes, use CONCEPT if it fits the task, otherwise default to MOTIVE for mental, NATURE for social, or POISE for athletics.
 Add up the face numbers of all the dice showing 1-3; this is the ***Score***.
 Count the number of dice showing 4-6; this is the ***Edge***.
 For example, rolling [4, 1, 3, 5, 2, 2] yields a Score of 8 (from 1 + 3 + 2 + 2) and 2 Edge (from 4 & 5).
 Score determines if you succeed, while Edge reflects the quality of success.

 Your Check succeeds if the Score equals or exceeds (≥) the **Difficulty** of the task.
 This can be an arbitrary number set by the Guide or a target’s defensive Attribute.
 Most Checks do not count excess Score, so once you reach the Difficulty you can stop adding it up.